mattyd2017/air-bnb/README.md

 # AirBnB

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6. and node js for the api and mongdb

 ## Development server
+if not got node in stall node and angular cli then in angular cli run npm install to intall all referenced node packages in the package.json in angular
+Open terminal in the server folder or navigate from commandline to the server folder in the project and run node index.js to start node server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:4200/`

 ## Code scaffolding